 Moreover, Lummi tribal households are typically multigenerational.
-As a result, the United States Census Bureau American Fact Finder reports that there are more people in the average Lummi household size of an owner-occupied unit is (2.79) than a Whatcom County (2.47)6 or Washington State (2.55) household.
+As a result, the United States Census Bureau American Fact Finder reports that there are more people in the average Lummi household (2.85) than a Washington State (2.55) or Whatcom County (2.49) household.